codeL0gic/SN-Craft-Cottage/README.md

-# Momma's Craft Cottage Retreat Websiye
+# Momma's Craft Cottage Retreat Website

-##Project Overview
+## Project Overview
 A responsive website for Momma's Craft Cottage, a craft retreat venue located in Brown County, Indiana.
 This site features the inspiration behind the creation of this venue, location information, booking request capabilities, and inspirational Bible verses.

 ## Key Features